jialeishen/CONTAM-ANT/ANT Revision History.md

 # ANT Revision History
 The history of major enhancements and fixes to ANT is provided below.

+## Version 0.2.5
+*Release Date: January 11, 2024*

+Updates:

+ - The BREP intersection algorithm in the Project component has been updated to fix the geometry intersection issue.

 ## Version 0.2.4
 *Release Date: January 9, 2024*